Why is there a mandatory font?

 My vehicle was manufactured before 1 January 1973 but not registered until later.
 What type of number plate should I display?

-No. Only cars registered with the DVLA as classic cars and over 40 years old can fit a Black & Silver plate.
+No. Only cars registered with the DVLA as a classic car pre 1980 can fit a Black & Silver plate.